DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 #### 7. Build a LAMP stack

-We will look at how to write a LAMP stack playbook using the skills we have learned so far.
-Here is the high-level hierarchy structure of the entire playbook:
+We will look at how to write a LAMP stack playbook using the features offered by Ansible.
+Here is the high-level hierarchy structure of the playbook that will trigger the installation of LAMP:

         - name: LAMP stack setup on Ubuntu 18.04
           hosts: lamp